Helping Iraq Help Itself: Turning the Iraqi Election into a Strategic Asset

 Nations that do not help themselves, however, have also proven to be a consistent problem, and no one on the outside is going to fund the level of change Iraq needs.
 Fortunately, Iraq's core petroleum wealth should become enough to meet its needs after several years of initial progress and reform, but the U.S. could immediately play a key role in help Iraq get the international support it needs, both from a body like the World Bank and other states.
 Most important, it could show that its goal was Iraq strength and independence – not U.S. influence.
 This could play a key role in Iraqi acceptance of all forms of U.S. aid, and in moving Iraq towards more effective overall policies, governance, and development.

-Anthony H. Cordesman holds the Arleigh A. Burke chair in strategy at the Center for Strategic and International Studies in Washington, D.C.
-He has served as a consultant on Afghanistan to the U.S. Department of Defense and the U.S. Department of State.
+Anthony H. Cordesman holds the Arleigh A. Burke chair in Strategy at the Center for Strategic and International Studies in Washington, D.C.